|Nutritional Guidelines (per serving)|

 - 1 teaspoon curry powder

 - 1 tablespoon cilantro (chopped)

-Prepare the marinade by grounding the garlic, mint, cumin, salt and paprika with a mortar and pestle.
-Alternatively you can use a food processor.
-Ground ingredients into a paste and then add the olive oil and lemon juice.
+Prepare the marinade by grinding the garlic, mint, cumin, salt and paprika with a mortar and pestle.
+Alternatively, you can use a food processor.
+Grind ingredients into a paste and then add the olive oil and lemon juice.
 Mix well.

 Make little incisions in the lamb and then coat it well with the marinade.
 Make sure you coat the inside and outside of the lamb thoroughly.

 Place lamb in a bowl and cover.
-Place it in the fridge for at least two hours or even overnight.
+Place it in the fridge for at least 2 hours or even overnight.

-Remove the lamb from the fridge one hour prior to cooking.
+Remove the lamb from the fridge 1 hour prior to cooking.
 Pre-heat the oven to 350F.

 Place the lamb in a baking dish and roast for 1 hour and 20 minutes for pink meat.
 Roast the lamb for an extra 20 minutes for medium to well-done meat.

 Meanwhile, prepare the cucumber sauce.
 Mix together the yogurt, cucumber, garlic, lemon juice, mint and cilantro.
 Add the salt and mix well.
 Set aside.

 Prepare the cous cous about 20 minutes before serving the lamb.
 Bring the vegetable stock to a boil in small pot.
 Remove the pot from the heat and add the cous cous.
 Cover and let it sit for about 5 minutes.
 Transfer to a serving bowl.